edgedb/edgedb/docs/datamodel/access_policies.rst

           required author: User;
         }

-Global variables are a generic mechanism for providing *context* to a query.
-Most commonly, they are used in the context of access policies.

-The value of these variables is attached to the *client* you use to execute queries.
+The value of these global variables is attached to the *client* you use to execute queries.
 The exact API depends on which client library you're using:

 .. tabs::